 Metformin is a drug commonly used to treat type 2 diabetes.
-It is the fourth most commonly prescribed medication in the United States, with more than 80 million prescriptions for the drug written yearly.
-Metformin is in a class of drugs called biguanides, which act by decreasing liver gluconeogenesis (the production of glucose in the liver), decreasing glucose uptake in the gut, and increasing overall glucose utilization by improving insulin sensitivity in skeletal muscle and fat tissue.
-Multiple studies demonstrate that metformin decreases fasting blood glucose levels by as much as 3.9 mmol/L, corresponding to a nearly 2 percent decrease in HbA1c (a measure of long-term blood glucose control).
-Metformin is typically used in combination therapy that includes dietary modification and other anti-diabetes drugs.
+It is the fourth most widely prescribed medication in the United States, with more than 80 million prescriptions for the drug written yearly.
+Metformin is in a class of drugs called biguanides, which impede liver gluconeogenesis (glucose production in the liver), thereby decreasing glucose uptake in the gut and increasing overall glucose utilization by improving insulin sensitivity in skeletal muscle and fat tissue.
+Multiple studies demonstrate that metformin reduces fasting blood glucose levels by as much as 3.9 mmol/L, corresponding to a nearly 2 percent decrease in HbA1c (a measure of long-term blood glucose control).
+Metformin is typically used in combination therapy incorporating dietary modification and other anti-diabetes drugs.
 Brand names of metformin sold in the United States include Glucophage, Glucophage XR, Fortamet, and Glumetza.

 In recent decades, extensive research has focused on characterizing the pathophysiology of aging and identifying strategies to prevent or delay the onset of age-related disease.
 A growing body of evidence indicates that metformin modulates the aging processes to improve healthspan and extend lifespan.

 Metformin's physiological and antiaging effects closely resemble those associated with caloric restriction, the practice of long-term restriction of dietary intake, typically characterized by a 20 to 50 percent reduction in energy intake below habitual levels.
-Caloric restriction extends lifespan and delays the onset of age-related chronic diseases in a variety of species, including rats, mice, fish, insects, worms, and yeast.
-It alters the expression of a vast array of genes involved in metabolism, circadian rhythm, immune response, and others.
+Caloric restriction extends lifespan and delays the onset of age-related chronic diseases in various species, including rats, mice, fish, insects, worms, and yeast.
+It alters the expression of many genes involved in metabolism, circadian rhythm, immune response, and others.
 Interestingly, several studies indicate that metformin elicits similar gene expression profiles.

-The mechanisms by which metformin exerts its effects are not fully understood, but evidence suggests that pathways involved in cellular energy and antioxidant response may be responsible for the drug's actions.
+The mechanisms by which metformin exerts its effects are not fully understood.
+However, evidence suggests that cellular energy and antioxidant response pathways may be responsible for the drug's actions.

 Inhibition of complex 1 reduces the cellular AMP/ATP ratio, promoting glycolysis (the breakdown of glucose in the cytoplasm).
 This inhibition of mitochondrial metabolism may allow the mitochondria to "rest," thereby accumulating less oxidative damage.
-Some studies have demonstrated that metformin does not inhibit complex 1, however, highlighting issues regarding dose as well as study design and methodology.
+However, some studies have demonstrated that metformin does not inhibit complex 1, highlighting dose, study design, and methodology issues.

 AMPK activation also influences gene expression.
 For example, one study in rats demonstrated that long-term activation of AMPK promoted muscle gene expression that mimicked that observed with endurance exercise training.